Every Tour on Sale - Choose from Free Flights or Sensational Single Supplement Savings - Save up to £1,680pp Offer ends: 31 Jan 2026 View Offers

 The best times to visit China are in spring (April to May) and autumn, (September to October) when temperatures are warm and humidity low.

-All of our tour departures include international flights and taxes in the price.
 If your tour departs in less than 30 days, please call our travel experts to book.
+Read our Price Match Promise

 Fetching Price Information - please wait